KarolBedkowski/mikrotik-exporter/README.md

-This is fork of: https://github.com/nshttpd/mikrotik-exporter

 ## prometheus-mikrotik

 tl;dr - prometheus exporter for mikrotik devices

-This is still a work in progress .. consider `master` at the moment as a preview release.
+*This is fork of: https://github.com/nshttpd/mikrotik-exporter*

 #### Description